-It is recommended that the ceremony proceed as follows:
+It is recommended that the ceremony proceed as follows, unless altered by broadcast television:

 - 1. The emcee makes a few opening remarks and introduces the individual(s) who will present the awards. - 2.
 The emcee introduces the runner-up and asks the individual to come forward to receive his/her award. - 3.
 The emcee introduces the champion and asks the individual to come forward to receive his/her award. - 4.
 The emcee encourages everyone to stay for the doubles championship.